5 Steps to Get Your Store Live

 To use this block, click the Layouts button at the top of the page editor as shown below.

-A Layout Selector window will appear which contains several Sections, Layouts, and Collections for you to choose from when building your pages.
+A Layout Selector window will appear which contains several Collections, Sections, and Layouts for you to choose from when building your pages.

 To keep your store’s design consistent, we recommend using the Sections and Layouts that are available in the Spend Collection because this is the collection that was used to create your starter store.